 Malbec Grape Characteristics

-Malbec, by contrast, is a more robust grape with thicker skins and a natural resistance to many of the issues that plague Pinot Noir.
+Malbec is a different story entirely.
+It is a robust grape with thicker skins and a natural resilience to many of the problems that make Pinot Noir so challenging.

-This makes it easier and less expensive to grow, especially in the sunny, high-altitude vineyards of Argentina.
+That toughness makes it easier and far less expensive to grow, especially in the sun-drenched, high-altitude vineyards of Argentina.

 • Skin Thickness: Thick-skinned, resulting in dark, inky-colored wines with higher tannin levels.